-The supervisor has the right to prevent redemption of the instrument.
+[•] The supervisor has the right to prevent redemption of the instrument.

-- g.
-There is not an expectation created by the IAIG, through the terms of the instrument or otherwise, that the IAIG will repurchase the instrument or exercise its right to call the instrument, or that the repurchase or redemption will receive supervisory approval. - h.
-The instrument does not have distributions that are linked to the credit standing or financial condition of the IAIG or a related entity, such that those distributions may accelerate winding-up. - i.
-The instrument does not give holders rights to accelerate the repayment of scheduled principal or coupon payments, except in winding-up. - j.
-The instrument is neither undermined nor rendered ineffective by encumbrances.
-In particular, the priority of claims is not compromised by guarantees or security arrangements given by either the IAIG or a related entity over which the IAIG exercises control or significant influence, for the benefit of investors. - k.
-Neither the IAIG nor a related entity over which the IAIG exercises control or significant influence has purchased the instrument, nor has the IAIG directly or indirectly funded the purchase of the instrument. - If the instrument is not issued out of an operating entity or the holding company of the IAIG (eg it is issued out of an SPV), proceeds are made immediately available, without limitation, to an operating entity or the holding company of the IAIG, through the issuance of an instrument that meets or exceeds all of the other criteria for inclusion in paid-up Tier 2 capital resources (ie the SPV may only hold assets that are intercompany instruments issued by the IAIG or a related entity with terms and conditions that meet or exceed the criteria for Tier 2 Paid-Up capital resources). - 196.
-For the purpose of assessing compliance of an instrument with criterion e, the conditions for supervisory approval should be specified upon issuance of the instrument.
-This can be included for instance in the terms and conditions of the instrument, in a public document specifying the applicable supervisory practice with that respect, in a letter from the supervisor to the IAIG, etc. - 197.
+- arrangements given by either the IAIG or a related entity over which the IAIG exercises control or significant influence, for the benefit of investors. - k.
+Neither the IAIG nor a related entity over which the IAIG exercises control or significant influence has purchased the instrument, nor has the IAIG directly or indirectly funded the purchase of the instrument. - I. If the instrument is not issued out of an operating entity or the holding company of the IAIG (eg it is issued out of an SPV), proceeds are made immediately available, without limitation, to an operating entity or the holding company of the IAIG, through the issuance of an instrument that meets or exceeds all of the other criteria for inclusion in paid-up Tier 2 capital resources (ie the SPV may only hold assets that are intercompany instruments issued by the IAIG or a related entity with terms and conditions that meet or exceed the criteria for Tier 2 Paid-Up capital resources). - 209.
+For the purpose of assessing compliance of an instrument with criterion \underline{e} , the conditions for supervisory approval should be specified upon issuance of the instrument.
+This can be included for instance in the terms and conditions of the instrument, in a public document specifying the applicable supervisory practice with that respect, in a letter from the supervisor to the IAIG, etc. - 210.
 The waiving of prior replacement featured in criterion e. for instruments that can be called only at a make-whole price will be subject to one of the potential transitional arrangements envisaged for the ICS.
 In order to assess the impact of that transitional arrangement, IAIGs should report their assessment of compliance of each instrument with criterion e. as specified above, as well as with criterion e. as it will be specified at the end of the transition period: - e.
 If the instrument is callable within the first five years from the date of issue: - Any such call is at the option of the issuer only; - Any such call is subject to supervisory approval; and - The called instrument must be replaced in full before or at redemption by a new issuance of the same or higher quality instrument.